Xilmi/Rotp-Fusion/README.md

 - Fixed some Galaxy text getting out of the field.
 - Removed some excess click sound on "Replay last turn".
 - Fixed "Recent" in backup folder crashing on load.
+- Removed duplicates "Hostile Terraforming" and "Colonizing" from Rules options panel.

 2025.01.10 (BR)
 - New governor "advanced options":
   - to disable the "Pop/Factory ROI limit" after the empire has grown pas a limit.
 (Sending transport is then more efficient.)
   - to display production in green when "Pop/Factory ROI limit" has been reached.
   - to set auto-colonization planet distance vs value weighting.
+  - "victim" is nomore mandatory in label species tag redirection.

 2025.01.09 (BR)
 - Fixed potential double instance of governor panel. (made static)